 out the leader and any new side shoots that develop.
 This will maximise

 the size and quality of the fruit.

 I don't reduce established foliage as is common practice, because tomatoes don't need extra sunlight to ripen, and I usually harvest them as soon as they turn yellow.

 Harvesting and Storage.

 Tomatoes will be ready for harvested from mid January.

-them when they are yellow before they are too attractive to birds and
+them when they start to turn yellow before they are too attractive to birds and

 don't need direct sunlight to ripen, just warmth.
 Stripping the

 foliage reduces the food supply needed to grow the tomatoes so avoid this common practice.

 Store tomato surpluses in preserving jars, just blanch